 While the physician reaches the splenic flexure but not to the cecum, it would be appropriate to bill CPT 45380 with modifier 53.

-If cecum is also reviewed and reaches that point, CPT 45380 can be reported without any modifier.
+If the cecum is also reviewed and reaches that point, CPT 45380 can be reported without any modifier.

-If a colonic decompression procedure is performed, it would be reported with 45393 CPT code instead of 45380.
+If a colonic decompression procedure is performed, it would be reported with the 45393 CPT code instead of 45380.
 CPT 45380 is not allowed to bill together with CPT code 45380.

 A 20-year-old male presents to the office with a severe headache, nausea, approximately eight episodes of non-bloody vomiting, approximately three episodes of non-bloody diarrhea, and severe body aches since this morning.

 He also had a family history of colon cancer.
-He denies fever, chills, urinary complaints, chest pain, cough, back pain, recent travel.
+He denies fever, chills, urinary complaints, chest pain, cough, back pain, and recent travel.
 Patient conditions were not better by giving medications, and pain became worse in the upper abdominal region.